DataBassGit/AgentForge/docs/Settings/System.md

 ## Introduction

 The `system.yaml` configuration file in **AgentForge** allows you to customize various system-level settings, including persona usage, storage options, logging, and accessible paths.
-This guide provides a detailed explanation of each configuration option to help you tailor **AgentForge** to your needs.
+This guide provides a concise explanation of each configuration option to help you tailor **AgentForge** to your needs.

 ---

-## System Configuration File
+## Default `system.yaml` Configuration

 Here's the default `system.yaml` configuration file: